Ruslan-Tymoshchuk/Stream-FlatMap-Refuel-Calculator/README.md

-# StreamFlatmapRefuelCalculator
+# Stream-FlatMap-Refuel-Calculator
-The project emphasizes the focus on Java streams and the use of flatMap

-Project Goal:
+---Project Goal:

 The goal of this project is to calculate the total amount of fuel (in liters) refueled by each user within a specified date range.

-Input Specification:
+---Input Specification:

 The input is a list of maps (or dictionaries), where each map represents a user's fuel bills.